Spider-Geddon: Plot

 Superior Octopus establishes himself as a local hero of San Francisco.
 He has invented a machine using technology of the Inheritors that makes clones of himself, allowing his consciousness to jump to one of those in case of death.
 Spider-UK, Spider-Woman of Earth-982, Spider-Gwen of Earth-65, Doctor Octopus (Octavia Octo) of Earth-1104, Spider-Ham, Spider-Punk of Earth-138, and Spider-Man Noir gather at the lab to warn him of the risk.
 Morlun, Verna and Jennix emerge from one of the machines and kill Spider-Man Noir and Spider-UK.
 Morlun departs to target Peter Parker.

 As the Inheritors continue to emerge, the spiders suggest that Octavius trigger the base's self-destruct, with Spider-Gwen apparently sacrificing herself to trap the Inheritors in the base as the others retreat.
 With the Inheritors now restricted to the bodies they have at the moment, Octavius and Spider-Punk suggest killing the Inheritors while Miles, Spider-Woman and Spider-Ham vow to adhere to their old philosophies.
 Octavius returns to the Superior Spider-Man costume, and both groups start to recruit allies from alternate dimensions.
-Verna takes a detour in her mission where she absorbs the Master Weaver's lifeforce.
+Verna takes a detour in her mission where she absorbs the lifeforce of Karn's Master Weaver form.
 Spider-Gwen finds herself on Earth-3109.